Getting Started Edit

 Listing Entities Edit

-A list of entities can be retrieved by taking the entity name in mixedCase and calling the get
+A list of entities can be retrieved by taking the entity name in mixedCase and calling the get function on it.

 Note that callbacks must be provided to get the result.